GiridharRNair/YourDailyRundownBackend/README.md

 # YourDailyRundown Backend

+Welcome to the YourDailyRundown Backend repository!
+This backend serves as the core of YourDailyRundown, an email service designed to summarize news articles and deliver them to users.
+In this README, we'll provide an overview of the project, its architecture, components, environment variables, and licensing information.

+## Overview

-This serves as the backend for YourDailyRundown, an email service that summarizes news articles and delivers them.
-The backend has the crucial tasks of managing user registration and validation, as well as sending out these summaries, which are generated using Google's PaLM AI model.
-The news articles are gathered from the New York Times API and extracted using [News-Please](https://github.com/fhamborg/news-please).
+YourDailyRundown is a service that simplifies the consumption of news articles.
+It aggregates news articles from various categories and delivers summarized versions to users via email.
+The backend handles critical tasks such as user registration and validation, article summarization using Google's PaLM AI model, and email distribution.
+News articles are sourced from the New York Times API and extracted using [News-Please](https://github.com/fhamborg/news-please).

 Frontend Repo: https://github.com/GiridharRNair/YourDailyRundown </br>
 Live Demo: https://giridharrnair.github.io/YourDailyRundown/

-Example email of the health category:
+**Example email of the health category**:

 <img alt="AutomobileCategoryExample" src="public/HealthCategoryExample.png" />

 ## Architecture

-The backend of YourDailyRundown is a Python-based application built using Flask for the web framework.
+The backend of YourDailyRundown is a Python-based application built using the Flask web framework.
 It is responsible for the following main functionalities:

 1. **User Registration**: Users can register with their first name, last name, email, and select news categories they are interested in.
 This information is stored in a MongoDB database after user validation.